-"Is that so?"
-She asked with false sweetness.
-"Than I suppose we have to find out if I really can or not."
+"Is that so?" the raven haired swordswoman asked with false sweetness.
+"Then I suppose we have to find out if I really can or not."

 "Wait Motoko-san!"
 Naru pleaded as she watched the girl behind her brandish her bokuto into a very familiar stance .

-"Shinmei-Ryu!
-AIR-SPLITTING TECHNIQUE!"
+"Shinmei-ryu!
+Zanganken!"
 Motoko shouted swinging her blade.
-The air rippled in front of her like sending a wave of pressure in Naru and Kaolla's direction.
+The air rippled in front of her like sending a wave of pressure in Naru's and Kaolla's direction.

-"Noooo!"
-Was all that Naru could say as the shockwave hit her sending her flying into Kaolla's back.
+"Noooo!" was all that Naru could say as the shockwave hit her sending her flying right into Kaolla's back.
 The two girls were thrown into the air all the way to the dorm's entrance door.

 A door that slid open in that very moment.

 "Hello?
 Is there any-OMPH!"
 Shirou words were cut as two very naked female bodies crashed against him sending the three of them to the ground.

 They remained there for a few seconds before Shirou tried to pull himself up and assets the situation.